 Cisco Defense Orchestrator (CDO) enables you to manage IPsec site-to-site virtual private network (VPN) configurations.
 There are three presentation schemes on the VPN Tunnels page.
 Each of these views allows users to sort, search and filter tunnels, identify VPN tunnels with issues, and check status of a specific tunnel (active or idle).

 - Global View.
 An illustration of all site-to-site VPN tunnels available across all FTDs onboarded to your tenant.
 Open the VPN page and click Global View button in the filter panel.

 In the following example, the illustration represents that 'FTD_BGL_972' is having a site-to-site connection with FTD_BGL_973 and FTD_BGL_974 devices.

 - Table View.
-A complete listing of all site-to-site VPN tunnels available across all ASAs and FTDs onboarded to CDO.
+A complete listing of all site-to-site VPN tunnels available across all ASAs, FTDs, and AWS VPCs onboarded to CDO.
 A tunnel only exists once in this list.
 Clicking on a tunnel listed in the table provides an option in the right side bar to navigate directly to a tunnel's peers for further investigation.

 In cases where CDO does not manage both sides of a tunnel, you can click Onboard Device to open the main onboarding page an onboard the unmanaged peer.
 In cases where CDO manages devices for both sides of a tunnel, the Peer 2 column will contain the name of the managed device, otherwise, the peer IP address of the tunnel will be displayed.